wb14123/clap-web-gen/README.md

 ## Features

-- **Single command** to generate web UIs - no manual code needed!
+- Generate web UI through a single macro `#[web_ui_bind]`.
-- Supports all Clap field types (string, bool, int, enum, vec, counter, etc.)
+- Supports all Clap field types (string, bool, int, enum, vec, counter, etc.).
-- Supports subcommands
+- Supports subcommands.

-- Compiles to WebAssembly for client-side execution
-- Auto-discovery of `#[web_ui_bind]` functions
+## Limitations

+- The function must be able to compile to WASM and run in a browser.
+- Need to replace stdout with macros in this project `wprint!` and `wprintln!`.

 ## Quick Start